pyecore/pyecore/doc/source/user/advanced.rst

 When an alias is set and the model is serialized, the alias attribute is not serialized in the ``.xmi``.
 A typical case study for this feature is metamodel compatibility.
-From time to time it's important to handle some attribute as if they were the old ones, without serializing them.
-In such scenario, one can simply set aliases and reuse old scripts/programs that where handling the old version of the metamodel without updating them.
+From time to time it is important to handle some attribute as if they were the old ones, without serializing them.
+In such a scenario, one can set aliases and reuse old scripts/programs that were handling the old version of the metamodel, without changes to the scripts or programs.